VisTR: Visualizations as Representations for Time-series Table Reasoning: Multimodal Visualization Alignment

-\stab (2) \textbf{User labeling for chart-sketch pairing.} When searching for hand-drawn sketch datasets associated with charts, we encounter a significant challenge: existing public sketch datasets do not adequately meet our need to convey users' intentions about data change patterns.
-Specifically, the existing sketch datasets are not suitable for our work due to the following points.
-1) Most open-sourced large human sketch datasets \eg,\cite{humansketch_2012}, mainly focus on how users draw objects, rather than on visualizations.
-2) LADV\cite{ladv_2020} and VisAtlas\cite{visatlas_2022} are designed for chart type matching based on pixel-wise similarity, but not the contained data change patterns.
-3) Sketch query systems, such as Qetch\cite{qetch_2018}, focus on data-level similarities between hand-drawn sketches and the raw data, which lacks correspondence with fixed-size charts.
+\stab (2) \textbf{User labeling for chart-sketch pairing.} Existing public hand-drawn sketch datasets do not adequately meet our need to convey users' intentions about data change patterns.
+Specifically, existing sketch datasets are not suitable for our work due to the following points.
+1) Most open-source large human sketch datasets (\eg,\cite{humansketch_2012}) focus on how users draw objects, rather than on visualizations.
+2) LADV\cite{ladv_2020} and VISAtlas\cite{visatlas_2022} are designed for chart type matching based on pixel-wise similarity, but not the data change patterns.
+3) Sketch query systems, such as Qetch\cite{qetch_2018}, focus on data-level similarities between hand-drawn sketches and the raw data, lacking correspondence with fixed-size charts.

-In order to collect chart-sketch pairings that conform to users' intentions about data change patterns, we invite users to draw sketches and evaluate chart-sketch pairings.
-1) \emph{Setup.} Every user is given a training session to get familiar with experimental procedures and hand-drawn board operations.
-2) \emph{Reference chart selection.} Every user is given 100 real charts selected from our chart-text pairing dataset.
+In order to collect chart-sketch pairings that conform to users' intentions about data change patterns, we \jn{invited} users to draw sketches and evaluate chart-sketch pairings.
+1) \emph{Setup.} Every user \jn{was} given a training session to get familiar with experimental procedures and hand-drawn board operations.
+2) \emph{Reference chart selection.} Every user \jn{was} given 100 real charts selected from our chart-text pairing dataset.
 The selected charts cover 23 categories of trend words, and contain bar, line, and area charts.
-3) \emph{Drawing.} The selected charts are displayed to the user one by one, and the user draws a sketch, which he/she thinks represents the change patterns in the displayed chart on the free-scale board.
-4) \emph{Evaluation/Redraw.} After drawing all the given charts, we show them the sketch with the corresponding chart one by one, and the user could delete or redraw the sketches they are not satisfied with.
+3) \emph{Drawing.} The selected charts \jn{were} displayed to the user one by one, and the user \jn{drew} a sketch \jn{representing} the change patterns in the displayed chart on \jn{a} free-scale board.
+4) \emph{Evaluation/Redraw.} After drawing all the given charts, we \jn{showed} \jn{the user} each sketch with the corresponding chart one by one, and the user could delete or redraw the sketches they \jn{were} not satisfied with.
 A total of 10 users (six women, four men) aged from 18 to 30 were invited.
-They all have knowledge of data visualization and are experienced in drawing sketches.
-In the end, we filter low-quality sketches, resulting in 1,214 pairs of chart-sketch pairings ready for training.
+They all \jn{had} knowledge of data visualization and \jn{were experienced} in drawing sketches.
+In the end, we \jn{filtered} low-quality sketches, defined as those with unclear lines and incomplete patterns, resulting in 1,214 pairs of chart-sketch pairings ready for training.